BlueTechnoCat/Mindustry-Diamond-Mod/README.md

 # Diamond Mod
-A mod that adds a new creation block that creates a new material with new walls, a drill and even a ship!
+A mod that adds a few new creation blocks that creates a new materials with new walls, drills and even new units!
 (This is my first mod attempt)